vippsas/vipps-partner-api/vipps-partner-api.md

 ### Partner keys

-All partners can use their
-[partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys).
-to use the Partner API.
+All Partner Plus and Partner Premium partners can use their [partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys). to use the Partner API.
 If you have partner keys, you have access to the Partner API.